muggy8/improbable/from-me-to-me/UIb4kVxn.md

 "Favor?"

 "That's right, it seems the Mastery League's School in Mountainpass has suspended opperation this semester due to the attack and since the exams were interupted part way though, it doesn't look like anyone will be admitted this semester.
-Would you be able to find it in your hear to teach some of use who you find capable personally?"
+Would you be able to find it in your hear to teach some of use who you find worthy personally?"

 "Um..."